robmasocco/AOS-TAG/ideas.md

 - Consistency checks on input arguments.
 - If *command* is *AWAKE_ALL*:
     - Acquire instance awake_all mutex.
+    - Acquire instance condition rwlock as writer (allowing IRQs).
+    - Atomically read and flip the current *condition selector* from the instance condition struct.
+Save the previous value.
+    - Release instance condition rwlock as writer (as above).
+    - Set the now "old" global condition to 0x1.
+    - **STORE FENCE** (One can never be too sure.)
+    - While the old *global epoch presence counter* doesn't become zero:
+        - Wake up the instance wait queue (use *wake_up(...)*).
+            This avoids some really bad race conditions.
+    - Reset the old instance condition to 0x0.
+    - **STORE FENCE**
     - Release instance awake_all mutex.
 - If *command* is *REMOVE*:
     - Trylock receivers rw_sem as writer, exit if this fails since at least a reader is there.